efrecon/unforge/README.md

 + Will not overwrite the content of the target directory if it already exists, unless the `-f` option is provided.
-+ When APIs provide a way to make the difference, the search order for the reference is: branch name, tag name, commit reference.
++ When APIs provide a way to make the difference, the search order for the reference is: branch name, tag name, pull request, commit reference.
++ When running against GitHub repositories, you can specify fully qualified references, e.g. starting with `refs/` to bypass the default search order.
 + When `-f`is provided, wipes the content of the target directory, unless the `UNGIT_KEEP` variable is set to `1`.
 Since `ungit` is about obtaining snapshots of target repositories, the (good) default prevents mixing several